junxit/us-congress-bills-111/metadata.md

 - 2009-07-20 — Placed on the House Calendar, Calendar No. 92.
 - 2009-07-20 — Reported by the Committee on Transportation.
 H. Rept.
 111-213.
 - 2009-07-20 — Reported by the Committee on Transportation.
 H. Rept.
 111-213.
+- 2009-09-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-09-09 — Considered as unfinished business. (consideration: CR H9388-9389)
+- 2009-09-09 — Considered under suspension of the rules. (consideration: CR H9367-9368)
+- 2009-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2498.
+- 2009-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-09 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2009-09-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 692). (text: CR H9367)
+- 2009-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 692).(text: CR H9367)